RamezIssac/django-erp-framework/docs/source/topics/reporting.rst

 Reporting
 ==========

+Reporting is a very important part of any ERP system.
+It allows you to get a quick overview of your business and to make decisions based on that.
+The Reporting engine of the framework was released as a separate package "Django-slick-reporting"

+Why?
+Because it's a very powerful tool that can be used in any Django project, not only in an ERP systems or in a business application.

+You can check its docs here : https://django-slick-reporting.readthedocs.io/en/latest/

 As you may have seen in the tutorial Part 2 :ref:`tutorial_2` , you can create a report by creating a subclass of ``ReportView`` class and register it with the decorator ``@register_report_view``